Explore an in-depth list of all frequently asked questions about Recite Me accessibly assistive technology.

 Recite is an all in one SaaS solution that enhances the user experience for the 20% of the population with visual impairments, learning difficulties like dyslexia, and people with English as a second language.
-Unlike other solutions there isn’t the need for complicated adjustments to each page it simply fits over the top of the existing website acting like a lens to view the pages.
+Unlike other solutions, there isn’t the need for complicated adjustments to each page it simply fits over the top of the existing website acting as a lens to view the pages.

 Recite doesn’t affect the code on your site, we also have a dedicated technical support team that will sort out the whole process for you.

 You can.
 The content of any website can be converted into an MP3 and downloaded for your convenience, so you can save important information to any device.

 SaaS stands for Software as a Service, which in a nutshell means that you access and use Recite software online via any internet connection, on any device.
 You don’t have any software to install, or anything to download; you simply pay a monthly fee.
 Our SaaS approach ensures that our award winning web accessibility solution can be deployed in a cost-effective, scalable, secure and risk-reducing manner.
 For further information check out our handy understanding SaaS guide.

 No, Recite is cloud-based, therefore once we send you the line of code it will be enabled on your website.